nolanyee/data-science-portfolio/depth-map-generator/README.md

 So overall, reflected light from the surface should be directed approximately horizontally in the direction opposite to the incident light.

-Reflected light can only come from areas that recieve incident light.
+Reflected light can only come from areas that receive incident light.
 Therefore no reflected light can come from the areas of cast shadow, which is in the direction of the incident light.
 Therefore on average the reflected light is directed roughly in the opposite direction of the incident light, when projected on the image plane.

 <img src="images/DepthMapFig15b.png" width ="500">

 Therefore the reflected light vector is considered to be the negative projection of the incident light vector on the image plane (xy).

 ### Ambient Light
 The second possible source of light in regions of cast shadow is ambient light.
 This is light coming from the environment.
 Ambient light can be the same intensity in all directions.
-In this case surfaces parallel to the image plane recieve more light than surfaces perpendicular to the image plane.
+In this case surfaces parallel to the image plane receive more light than surfaces perpendicular to the image plane.

 <img src="images/DepthMapFig9.png" width ="700">